 Piano vs Guitar

-For a beginner, it is easier to learn and memorise the notes on a piano because they repeat in the same pattern across all the keys.
-To make things even easier, most piano teachers will start off with teaching only the white keys for adults (a total of 7), or all black keys for kids (total of 5).
+For a beginner, it is easier to learn and memorize the notes on a piano because they repeat in the same pattern across all the keys.
+To make things even easier, most piano teachers will start off with teaching only the white keys for adults (a total of 7), or all black keys for kids (a total of 5).
 Once those are mastered, then the rest of the notes come into play.
 It is also easier for beginners to understand musical patterns on a piano.
 When you read sheet music and the notes move downwards, you know you’re moving to the left along the piano keys.
 Intervals, which are the measurable distances between notes, are very easy to identify.
 This makes it easier to play pattern-based songs in your first month of lessons.

 On guitar, the note patterns are a little more complex because each string has a different arrangement of notes.
 For a beginner, it is much more difficult to know which string to use when the pitch goes higher or lower.
 Unlike a piano, the guitar needs to be tuned before you play, which is another learning curve students must conquer quickly.
 Otherwise, they will only be able to tune once a week when they see their guitar teacher.

-Piano lessons provide for more instant gratification.
+Piano lessons provide more instant gratification.
 It is simply easier to play a note – all you have to do is sit up straight, pick your wrists up, gently curl your fingers and press a key.
 Granted, the piano does become tricky later on when you start to play rhythmically independent notes between different fingers and hands.
 With guitar, there’s more coordination involved in the beginning.
 Students have to learn how to pluck and fret the string at the same time without dampening the sound, whereas beginner piano students won’t use two hands right away.

 For piano students, the learning curve can slow down as they develop the necessary coordination to use both hands on the keys and play different chords and melodies.
 With guitar, playing tends to get easier over time as students often grasp chords and learn several songs faster than a piano student might.
 However, this is debatable, as each student has different learning abilities.
 Enthusiasm for the chosen instrument is also a determining factor in how quickly and easily the student can learn.